microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

 <a href="https://www.microchip.com" rel="nofollow"><img src="images/microchip.png" alt="MCHP" width="300"/></a>

-# Multi-Voltage Input / Output (MVIO) in three different examples using PIC18F56Q24 Microcontroller generated with MCC Melody
+# Multi-Voltage I/O (MVIO) in Three Different Examples Using PIC18F56Q24 Microcontroller Generated with MCC Melody

 <br>The repository contains three MPLAB® X projects:

-- [1.
+[1.
 MVIO 1 Logic](#1-mvio-1-logic) This use case shows how to configure two output pins that provide different output voltage levels: 3.3V for a non-MVIO pin and 5V for an MVIO pin.
-- [2.
+[2.
 MVIO Interrupt](#2-mvio-interrupt) This use case shows how to configure the MVIO interrupt and turn on the on-board LED when the voltage drops below the acceptable threshold.
-- [3.
-MVIO Read Voltage](#3-mvio-read-voltage) This use case shows how to read the voltage on VDDIO2 with the ADC, and then send it through USART.
+[3.
+MVIO Read Voltage](#3-mvio-read-voltage) This use case shows how to read the voltage on VDDIO2 with the Analog-to-Digital Converter (ADC), and then send it through the Universal Asynchronous Receiver Transceiver (USART).

 ## Related Documentation